 Are you failing to reach your target audience on social media?
 Does your marketing strategy flop, no matter what you try?

 Maybe it’s time for a different approach.
-A way to contact customers directly and let them know exactly how your solution can help resolve their problems.
+Maybe it’s time for cold calling — a way to contact customers directly and let them know exactly how your solution can help resolve their problems.

 What is cold calling?

-Cold calling is the practice of calling a customer who has had no previous interaction with the salesperson.
+Cold calling is the practice of calling a customer who has never had an interaction with the salesperson or product they’re trying to sell.
 The term covers both phone calls and door-to-door interactions.

-Cold calling has experienced a decline in recent years, both due to the decrease in landlines and the increase of scammers using the technique.
-However, it is still a valid sales technique, challenging as it may be.
+Cold calling has experienced a decline in recent years because of the decrease in landlines and the increase of scammers using the technique.
+However, even though it’s challenging, it is still a valid sales technique.

-It’s also important to distinguish between cold and warm calling.
-While in both cases, a potential customer doesn’t expect the call, in a warm call, the customer has previously shown interest in the type of product or service that you’re trying to sell.
+However, in a warm call, the customer has previously shown interest in the type of product or service that you’re trying to sell.
+So, you’ll approach the call differently, as you already know they’re experiencing a pain point you can help with.

 💡 Plaky Pro Tip

-Whether you rely on cold calling or other sales techniques, it’s good to have your sales processes organized.
+Whether you rely on cold calling or any other sales technique, it’s good to have your sales processes organized.
 Here are some resources that might help you:

-How to cold call: 5 expert tips for cold calling
+How to cold call: 10 expert tips on cold calling

 While cold calling is difficult, the upside is that experience makes it easier.
-The more you cold call, the better you’ll get at it.
 In time, as you listen to your potential customers, you’ll naturally understand what kind of approach gets a positive reaction.

-The purpose of a product or service is usually to resolve a problem that a customer has.
-Therefore, treat your customer as a person with a problem that needs to be heard.
+The purpose of a product or service is to resolve a problem that a customer has.
+So, treat your customer like a person with a problem that needs to be heard.

-By actively listening, you put your customer first, which goes a long way.
-The best way to get your customers talking is by asking them questions.
-But, Eric warns that some questions are better than others:
+Put your customers first — the best way to get them talking is by asking questions.
+However, Watkins warns that some questions are better than others:

 “Ask open-ended questions.
 If you don’t ask open-ended questions, you won’t have anything meaningful to listen to.”